The Federal Government will Become America's Model Employer for the 21st Century.

 The Executive Branch Retirement Statistics report examines the patterns and trends of federal retirement in the executive branch.

 This report examines the participation and deferral trends and investment behavior of Federal employees who participated in the Thrift Savings Plan.

 To fully understand and use the data provided in these reports, we strongly recommend you review the EHRI-SDM information.

 This quarterly publication presents data on the Federal civilian workforce by branch, agency, and geographic area.
 Current information and trends of employment, payroll, and turnover are summarized in detailed statistical tables.
 Employment and Trends published four times a year (December, March, June, and September).
 Previous versions of this publication may be obtained upon request at Fedstats@opm.gov.

 The following editions are available:

-The three tables are adjusted annually as data becomes available and represent a historical snapshot of the Federal workforce and retirements over time.
+The two tables are adjusted annually as data becomes available and represent a historical snapshot of the Federal workforce and retirements over time.
 The three tables include:

 Executive Branch Civilian Employment Since 1940 shows employment within the Executive Branch over time excluding uniformed military personnel, the Postal Service, and and intelligence agencies.

 Executive Branch Retirements of NSFTP Federal Civilian Employees 2000 to present represent the retirement of non-seasonal, full-time permanent employees of the Executive Branch only, and does not include U. S. Postal Service, Legislative or Judicial branches, or intelligence agencies.